Brent Corrigan: Gay pornographic career

-Lockhart started his career in pornography in 2004, aged 17, using the stage names Brent Corrigan and Fox Ryder in Every Poolboy's Dream.
+Lockhart started his career in gay pornography in 2004, aged 17, using the stage names Brent Corrigan and Fox Ryder in Every Poolboy's Dream.
 He played roles in gay porn films, notably with Cobra Video and Pink Bird Media.
 He has also made films with Active Duty and Jet Set Men.

 In September 2005, Lockhart publicly stated he was 17 when he made his first films, thus was under the legal age of consent in 11 states, including California.
 His first four films were pulled voluntarily from circulation by Cobra Video through their distributor, Pacific Sun Entertainment.

-He launched his own production company.He was still working for many other gay pornographic studios at the time, and his own first film using condoms was Summit (2008).
+He launched his own production company in 2006.
+He was still working for many other gay pornographic studios at the time, and his first own film using condoms was Summit (2008).
 In previous films, he was known for not using them.
 The film won the GayVN Awards Best Pro/Am Film 2009.

 Murder case of Bryan Kocis

 Lockhart's former boyfriend, Bryan Kocis, was the owner of Cobra Video and was found dead at his home on January 24, 2007.
 Two Virginia Beach male escorts, Harlow Cuadra and Joseph Kerekes, were arrested and charged with Kocis's murder.

 In 2008, Kerekes pled guilty and was sentenced to life in prison without parole.
 Cuadra pled not guilty and went to trial on February 24, 2009.
 On March 16, 2009, he was sentenced to life in prison without the possibility of parole.
 Lockhart testified for the prosecution.

-Prosecutors said the motives for the murder were to destroy the competition and to make a "million-dollar" film starring Lockhart, who had been involved in litigation with Cobra over the rights to his stage name "Brent Corrigan"; the matter was settled before Kocis's death.
+Prosecutors said the motives for the murder were to destroy the competition and to make a "million-dollar" film starring Lockhart, who had been involved in litigation with Cobra over the rights to his stage name "Brent Corrigan"; the matter settled before Kocis's death.
 As part of that settlement, the proceeds of profits were to be split 50/50.
 Cobra and Lockhart had agreed to the use of condoms in filming.
 On April 7, 2009, Cuadra appealed his life sentence.
 Lockhart had earlier cooperated with authorities and helped them find the suspects.
 He testified in the Cuadra trial.
 The murder was dramatized in the 2016 film King Cobra.